 3E15 – Praça Figueira to Algés

-It connects central Baixa area to the Belem district, the Lx-factory and the Santo Docks.
-Basically, it runs along the river all the way to (and slightly past) Belém.
+It connects the central Baixa area to the Belem district, the Lx-factory, and the Santo Docks.
+It runs along the river to (and slightly past) Belém.
 Like E28, it can be crowded in holiday seasons as well.

 4E12 – Praça Figueira to Praça Figueira

 Also known as the “Alfama Loop”, this is an alternative tram route to Alfama and the castle.
 Unlike others, this tram performs the loop in only one direction (clockwise).
 The tram loops around the heart of the old city in just 20 minutes, going past the cathedral, the gorgeous Santa Luzia viewpoint, St Anthony’s church, and more.

 It moves forward to Ajuda district and passes both the Palácio Nacional da Ajuda & the Jardim Botânico d’Ajuda along the way.
 It follows the river for a mile and a half from the Cais do Sodre interchange, before turning north before the April 25th bridge, and finishing up at the Ajuda cemetery.
 It’s the most quiet route, less crowded than others as there’re fewer touristic attractions on its way.